 I next contrast the bond liquidation behavior of the two derivative user groups during the Covid-19 periods.
-Because the liquidity crunch in the Covid-19 crisis triggers significant losses for funds' speculative derivative positions, these funds with scarce liquid reserves tend to scale down bond holdings to meet payment obligations of their leveraged derivative positions.
+Because the liquidity crunch in the Covid-19 crisis triggers significant losses for funds' speculative derivative positions, these funds with scarce liquid reserves tend to scale down bond holdings to meet payment obligations of their leveraged derivative positions (Brunnermeier and Pedersen, 2009; Garleanu and Pedersen, 2011).
 The opposite operates for derivative hedgers.
-Their hedging derivative positions help them cancel out the loss of non-derivative securities, lowering the likelihood of forced liquidations.
+Their hedging derivative positions help them cancel out the loss of nonderivative securities, lowering the likelihood of forced liquidations.
 Consistent with these views, I uncover that funds using derivatives for speculative (hedging) purposes before the Covid-19 periods unwind more (less) bond holdings than derivative nonusers during the crisis.
-Since I control for contemporaneous fund flows and prior fund performance, my liquidation result is incremental to the effects of investor redemptions.
-Regarding economic magnitude, derivative speculators (hedgers) decrease (increase) their corporate bonds holdings by 1.078% (1.136%) relative to derivative nonusers, representing 6.7% (7.1%) of the sample average.
-In comparison, a one-standard-deviation increase in contemporaneous fund flows corresponds to a 4.25% increase in bond liquidations, roughly four times as large as the economic magnitudes of derivative speculation/hedging.
+Regarding economic magnitude, derivative speculators (hedgers) decrease (increase) their corporate bonds holdings by 0.976% (1.335%) relative to derivative nonusers, representing 6% (8.3%) of the sample average.